Enhanced precision bound of low-temperature quantum thermometry via dynamical control: Results

-We have thus obtained a remarkable result: the advantage offered by our control scheme, expressed by the bound Eq. \eqref{errT0} close to the absolute zero, is maximal for a sub-Ohmic, nearly-flat bath spectrum (NFBS) with small, but non-zero, lower edge, such that the bath interacts weakly with the DCQT at all non-zero frequencies.
+An error bound $\xi$ which does not diverge at low temperatures $T \ll \omega_0$ (as in standard quantum thermometry), but instead stays constant as the temperature decreases in that range, is deemed to be highly advantageous, since it allows us to measure such low temperatures.
+We have thus obtained a remarkable result: the advantage offered by our control scheme, expressed by the bound Eq. \eqref{errT0} close to the absolute zero (i.e., for $T \ll \omega_0$), is maximal for a sub-Ohmic, nearly-flat bath spectrum (NFBS) with small, but non-zero, lower edge, such that the bath interacts weakly with the DCQT at all non-zero frequencies.
 Regime \eqref{G0llT} ensures that the dynamics is Markovian (see Methods).